Bikes, birds and bogs along Wisconsin's River Road

 I took a sunset drive into the coulee country just outside town, climbing along County Road S onto a high ridge, past quarries and apple orchards.

 The view of far-off valleys fading into the twilight haze was spectacular.
-Then I returned to Onalaska and settled in at the Lumber Baron, a big house overlooking the lake.

 On our way to the northern trailhead, we passed a llama ranch and a berry farm, where we bought pints of raspberries before he dropped me off, returning my car to the visitors center.